 There is a very holistic approach to life on the Kibbutz.
 It is very calm and tranquil, with no loud parties to ever break the silence (although I was surprised to see a small bar that had been opened).

 During one of my visits, I had been having some shoulder pain that was getting progressively worse.
 I booked a massage with a homeopathic rehab therapist who worked miracles on me, and made me feel better than I had in weeks.
-So the next day my partner, his son (who lives on the Kibbutz), and I decided to rent a Kayak for an hour.
+So the next day my friend, his son (who lives on the Kibbutz), and I decided to rent a Kayak for an hour.
 I was a little concerned about aggravating my injury but it didn’t seem to affect it… until we got back to the place where we rented the kayak from.
 They had closed up and locked the gate, which basically gave us three options… we could try to reach them on the phone to come and open it back up for us, we could wade into the river in waist deep water to get around some razor wire that was protecting the boats or we could climb a 6 foot fence that had spikes on the top, to discourage just that.
-My partner and his son waded through the water and were fine… I decided to push my luck and climb the fence.
+My friend and his son waded through the water and were fine… I decided to push my luck and climb the fence.
 It was no problem getting up, though it was tricky getting over the top without impaling myself.
 Once up there though, it was almost impossible to get my footing to jump clear of the fence.
-My partner backed up and I tried to climb onto his shoulders, but when he saw me slipping down toward the spikes he pushed me up in the air, I lost my hand hold, flipped over the fence doing a backward somersault and landed hard.
+My friend backed up and I tried to climb onto his shoulders, but when he saw me slipping down toward the spikes he pushed me up in the air, I lost my hand hold, flipped over the fence doing a backward somersault and landed hard.
 Luckily I didn’t land on my bad shoulder, but the impact had jarred my entire body and now I was in excruciating pain.
 At first I thought I had dislocated my shoulder but realized that couldn’t happen because I didn’t land on it.
 Still my arm was shaking, my hand was getting cold and I couldn’t straighten my arm.
 I waded through the water and got back on shore and we made our way back to our cottage.
 Over the next hour or so the pain eased a bit but I still needed some kind of medical attention.
-I called the therapist I’d seen the previous day but he was with family and couldn’t get away so we called another homeopathic therapist (my partner’s son’s grandmother) who worked her magic and I couldn’t believe how much better I felt after one short visit.
+I called the therapist I’d seen the previous day but he was with family and couldn’t get away so we called another homeopathic therapist (my friend’s son’s grandmother) who worked her magic and I couldn’t believe how much better I felt after one short visit.
 I spent the rest of the day relaxing in the Jacuzzi , and left the Kibbutz feeling better than I had when I arrived.

 I’ve now decided that a visit to Israel just wouldn’t be complete without a trip to a Kibbutz.
 It lets you experience more of the culture than you can find in just about any town or city.
 It also reminds you what is important in life… stopping to smell the flowers.
 Now I get it, now I understand why people who live on a Kibbutz never want to leave… I know I didn’t.